 Step Action 1.
 Use the File Explorer to access the flash directly.
-For example, type "ftp://192.168.0.1/flash" in the File Explorer address line if the controller is set to the default address 192.168.0.1.
+For example, type ftp://192.168.0.1/flash in the File Explorer address line if the controller is set to the default address 192.168.0.1.
 Otherwise, use the controller IP address.
-This should bring up a window with the following files: The Internet > 192.168.0.1 > flash config projects sys 2.
+This should bring up a window with the following files: 2.
 To load a GPL Project, such as CALPP, Open the Projects folder and paste the project folder into this area.
 There may be several other projects (programs) loaded into this folder, which is stored in flash ram in the controller.
 A project folder is a software folder than may have several files inside it.
 The entire folder must be loaded, not just the files inside.
 3. Once the appropriate project (for example CAL_PP) has been loaded into flash memory, it must then be loaded into dynamic memory in order to execute.
-See the following section on "Calibrating the Robot: Setting the Encoder Zero Positions" on page 1 for an example on how to load and execute the CAL_PP program.
 4. To load or update PAC files, open the Config folder and paste a backup copy of the PAC files into the Config folder.
 These files will all have a .pac extension.
 Wait at least 15 seconds after the copy is complete before turning off the controller.
 Reboot the robot after the new PAC files are installed for them to take effect.
-The Internet > 192.168.0.1 > flash > config a calib01.pac controller.pac a diomotion01.pac a gpl_vars.pac a robot01.pac Updating GPL (System Software and Firmware)
+The Internet > 192.168.0.1 > flash > config a calib01.pac controller.pac a diomotion01.pac a gpl_vars.pac a robot01.pac 5.

-Step Action 5.
 To update the DD motor cogging compensation tables, go back up to the top-level directory and open the FLASH file, then open the sys file, then open the comp file.
 Paste the new cogging compensation tables into the comp file, wait 15 seconds, and then reboot the controller.